jwardsmith/Blue-Team-Scripts/Incident Response/PICERL Cheat Sheet.md

 - Be willing to alert early!
 - Assigning Handlers - do we have a primary incident handler?
 - Control the Flow of Information - have we enforced a need to know policy?
+- Communication Channels - do we have out-of-band communication channels (use telephone and faxes)?

 ### Containment